visualizedata/data-structures/README.md

 *"[Raw Data" Is an Oxymoron](http://a.co/6bZnQzs)*, Lisa Gitelman, 2013.
 This book is available electronically through course reserves.
 *[NoSQL and SQL Data Modeling: Bringing Together Data, Semantics, and Software](http://a.co/6v7bJVs)*, Ted Hills, 2016.
 This book is not available through course reserves and should be purchased (~$27 on Amazon).
 *[Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems](http://a.co/dbjbtnU)*, Martin Kleppmann, 2017.
 This book is available electronically through course reserves.

+### Recommended/Optional Reading

 *[Database Aesthetics : Art in the Age of Information Overflow](https://www.amazon.com/Database-Aesthetics-Information-Electronic-Mediations-dp-0816641196/dp/0816641196/ref=mt_other?_encoding=UTF8&me=&qid=1598487601)*, Victoria Vesna.
+This book is available electronically through course reserves.
+[The Stuff of Bits : An Essay on the Materialities of Information](https://www.amazon.com/Stuff-Bits-Essay-Materialities-Information/dp/0262036207/ref=tmm_hrd_swatch_0?_encoding=UTF8&qid=&sr=), Paul Dourish.
 This book is available electronically through course reserves.

 ### Office Hours (Zoom; no appointment needed)